Artemi10/simbirsoft/README.md

 - Log in to user account with/without remember me token.
 - Password recovery by sending resetting letter to user email.
 - Log out from application.
-- CRUD operations with notes.
+- CRUD operations with apps.

 ## Deployment
 - Download git project